Star Trek Into Darkness: Development

-In June 2008, it was reported that Paramount Pictures was interested in signing producers of the 2009 Star Trek J. J. Abrams, Bryan Burk, Damon Lindelof, Alex Kurtzman, and Roberto Orci for a sequel.
+In June 2008, it was reported that Paramount Pictures was interested in signing J. J. Abrams, Bryan Burk, Damon Lindelof, Alex Kurtzman and Roberto Orci, the producers of the 2009 Star Trek film, for a sequel.
 In March 2009, it was reported that these five producers had agreed to produce the film, with a script again written by Orci and Kurtzman (with the addition of Lindelof).
 A preliminary script was said to be completed by Christmas 2009 for a 2011 release.
 Kurtzman and Orci began writing the script in June 2009, originally intending to split the film into two parts.
 Leonard Nimoy, the original Spock who plays an older version of the character in the 2009 film, said he would not appear in the film.
-Abrams was reportedly considering William Shatner for the sequel.
+Abrams was reportedly considering William Shatner for one of the sequel's characters.

 By 2010, a release date of June 29, 2012, was set, with Lindelof announcing he had begun working on the script with Kurtzman and Orci.
 Pre-production was set for January 2011, although Burk said actual filming would probably begin during the spring or summer.
 Actor Zachary Quinto later said that these reports were untrue.
 Lindelof compared the sequel to The Dark Knight.

 Abrams, Kurtzman, and Orci said that selecting a villain was difficult; according to Abrams, "the universe Roddenberry created is so vast that it's hard to say one particular thing stands out".
 They also discussed the possibility of Khan Noonien Singh and Klingons.
 Kurtzman and Lindelof said they had "broken" the story (created an outline); instead of a sequel, it will be a stand-alone film.
-Abrams admitted in December 2010 that there was still no script.
+Abrams admitted in December 2010 that, despite his best efforts, there was still no script.

 In January 2011, Abrams said he had not decided whether or not he would direct, since he had not yet seen a script.
 Paramount Pictures then approached him, asking that the sequel be in 3D.
 Abrams said that the film would not be shot in 3D, but filmed in 2D and converted during post-production.
-He was also interested in filming in IMAX: "IMAX is my favorite format; I’m a huge fan."
+He was also interested in filming in IMAX: "IMAX is my favorite format; I'm a huge fan."
 In February, Orci tweeted that he (with Lindelof and Kurtzman) planned to deliver the script in March 2011.
 Although the script was not finished on schedule, Paramount began financing pre-production; similar circumstances on the next Jack Ryan film meant that Chris Pine would film the Star Trek sequel first.
 By April, Orci said at WonderCon that the script's first draft had been completed.
 Abrams told MTV that when he finished his film, Super 8, he would turn his full attention to the Trek sequel.